Background and Guidelines

 • Faculty member develops course change or program synopsis/ proposal, completing program and departmental review approval processes

 • Faculty member/Program representative submits proposal to the Associate Dean for Academics for review.
-The proposal should answer all the questions below.
-Just copy and paste the questions into a Word document and answer the questions.
+The proposal should answer all the questions below and should be submitted using the link to the Qualtrics form.
 Add all supporting documentation such as syllabi or updated program plans.
-This will be submitted at least a two weeks prior to the scheduled COE CC meeting.
+This will be submitted at least a week prior to the scheduled COE CC meeting.

 • Associate Dean for Academics convenes the COE CC to review the materials.
-Please note the date and time of the COE CC meeting as it's likely a representative from your program may need to be present when the COE CC discusses your proposal.
 Programs may be asked for revisions.

 • The COE CC approves the proposal.